-EFRAG is concerned that the piecemeal discussion on EBIT/EBITDA is unrelated to the main objective of the IASB DP, which is to provide principles of disclosure.
+EFRAG is concerned that the piecemeal discussion on EBIT/EBITDA is unrelated to the main objective of the DP which is to provide principles of disclosures.
 EFRAG is of the view that the use of such metrics should be addressed as part of the Primary Financial Statements research project.
 Until that project is complete, IAS 1 provides guidance on the presentation of subtotals in the primary financial statements.

 EFRAG supports the provision of guidance on the classification of items as unusual or infrequently occurring, and associated disclosures considering their widespread use.
-However, it would not be practical to define unusual or infrequently occurring items, given the range of factors involved and that the way each company defines them depends heavily on the facts and circumstances.
+However, the IASB should not try to provide definitions of unusual or infrequently occurring items, as there are many factors involved and the way each company defines them depends heavily on the facts and circumstances.